AIGAdc/dcdesignweek.org/source/index.markdown

       ### <strong>Who’s invited<strong>?

       You.
 Your friends.
 Your co-workers.
+Designers.
+Not-designers.
+Everything-in-between.
 Anyone and everyone is welcome.
 We’re celebrating the creative voices of the DMV and we want you to join us. "
     image: "/uploads/dc-metro-station.png"
     button-label: Learn About DCDW
     button-url: /about/